wpjerrykwok/wpjerrykwok.github.io/docs/_posts/2024-07-15-pca1-gcloud-fundamentals-core-infrastructure.md

 sudo service apache2 restart
 ```

 Return to the web browser tab in which you opened your **bloghost** VM instance's external IP address.

 When you load the page, its content now includes a banner image.

-#### Congratulations!
+#### Congratulations

 In this lab, you configured a Cloud SQL instance and connected an application in a Compute Engine instance to it.

 You also worked with a Cloud Storage bucket.